 - A one-page statement of interest

-- A letter of recommendation from a colleague with first-hand knowledge of the individual’s professional experience and qualifications
+- A letter of recommendation from an advisor, professor, or colleague with first-hand knowledge of the individual’s professional experience and qualifications

-- (Please note, the application asks applicants to submit information for three professional references, one of whom may also contribute a letter.)
+- (Please note: the application asks applicants to submit information for three professional references, one of whom may also contribute the letter.)

 - NSWG staff conducts initial interviews to assess an applicant’s fit and qualifications.